in the City Center dining room

 came to Japan from China in the 7th century.
 By the 13th century there was an offshoot of the Rinzai school called Fuke-shu, whose priests as their main meditative practice would play the shakuhachi.
 This was called suizen (blowing zen).
 There was a large repertoire of musical solo meditation pieces built up and these are collectively known as honkyoku.
 During this period only monks were allowed to play, and the shakuhachi was considered a sacred instrument.
 Eventually it started to be heard at the court in Kyoto, where a repertoire of ensemble pieces (sankyoku) was created, and after the dissolution of Fuke-shu during the Meiji era the ordinary people of Japan were able to use it for folksongs (minyo) and western music (gaikyoku).

-At ease with honkyoku and minyo; traditional and modern; folk music, classical and improvisation, Marco Lienhard will bring you to the essence and soul of shakuhachi music and help you rediscover the instrument.
+At ease with honkyoku and minyo; traditional and modern; folk music, classical and improvisation, Marco Lienhard will bring you to the essence and soul of shakuhachi music and help you rediscover this instrument as well as others.
 Visit this page

 to listen to a sample recording.
 Marco Lienhard